Do I need to be referred by another dentist to come to your office?

 What sets Dr. Leo Malin apart as an implant dentist?

-After he first started placing dental implants in 1993, Dr. Malin spent many additional years in study, research, and practical application to become an expert in dental implantology and full-mouth reconstruction.
+After he first started placing dental implants in 1993, Dr. Malin spent many additional years in study, research, and practical application to become a dental implantology and full-mouth reconstruction.
 In addition to treating his patients in private practice, Dr. Malin has pioneered many dental implant technology advancements, leading to four U.S. patents.

 Dr. Malin has become a highly respected instructor in dental implant procedures and is recognized as a leading provider of continuing education in Dentistry Today magazine.
 He is currently the director of the dental implant and bone grafting training program at the renowned Las Vegas Institute for Advanced Dental Studies.
 Dr. Malin is the director of an advanced “hands-on” implant surgery training institute in the Dominican Republic.
 He has published numerous articles in professional publications and has been frequently featured on the cover.